 2

 • Thanks for your answer.
 My pain is the fretting forearm.
 Indeed, I played mostly electric before this.
 I had slowly started learning fingerstyle, and felt confident enough to learn some advanced Bach.
 Unfortunately, I chose a particularly difficult piece (Sonata II BWV 1003, Fuga) which had insane stretches, some of which I couldn't play at all initially.
 I did manage to pin those chords and changes down with hours of continuous practice, which started my pain.
-May 31, 2018 at 16:25
+Commented May 31, 2018 at 16:25

 • I practice up to 6-8 h day and split between electric and classical, occasionally steel string acoustic.
 No problems with chronic pain.
 If you are self taught on classical I'd get some input from a pro.
 It is possible to teach yourself well but not typical.
 Again, if posture is correct one can handle long periods.
 Do you take brakes every 1/2 hour?
 That would help.
 Squeezing too hard? folding your arm instead of keeping it open?
 Good luck with it all.